shiyascholayil/MovieHub/README.md

 # moviehub

-A Flutter-based movie discovery application that allows users to explore trending, popular, and top-rated movies using the TMDb API.
-The app also includes secure authentication using Firebase and a smooth state-managed architecture using Riverpod.
+MovieHub is a Flutter-based movie discovery application powered by the TMDb API.
+Users can browse trending, popular, and top-rated movies, securely authenticate with Firebase, manage app state using Riverpod, and save favorite movies locally with Hive for a seamless offline experience.

 ## Features